 Managing safety risks

-There has recently been a number of vandalism incidents at the Premises.
+There have been several vandalism incidents at the Premises.
 In December 2020, the EPA arranged for the installation of cameras at the site and engaged Maitland City Council to clear debris and vegetation from the site perimeter.
-On 9 March 2021, the EPA issued a Clean Up Notice to the owner to take actions to secure the Premises.
+On 9 March 2021, the EPA issued a Clean Up Notice to the owner to take actions to secure the Premises, including a range of repairs to fences and buildings and the installation of warning signs.
+The owner allegedly did not comply with the actions required in the Clean Up Notice.
+The EPA has now carried out these actions to improve site security and is considering regulatory action to address the alleged non-compliance with the Clean Up Notice.

-The EPA is also regularly communicating with the Police and Fire and Rescue NSW.
-Recently, Fire and Rescue NSW assisted the EPA by removing all remaining chemicals from the laboratory building at the front of the Premises for disposal.
+The EPA regularly communicates with the NSW Police and Fire and Rescue NSW.
+Fire and Rescue NSW assisted the EPA by removing chemicals from the laboratory building at the front of the Premises for disposal.

 Managing for the long term